 Geographically, Nepal is divided into three primary divisions; Himal, Pahad, and Terai regions.
 This division has distinctive characteristic features resulting in a varied landscape formation.

 Himal or Mountain region (4,000 meters and above) constitutes the northern segment of Nepal and is made up of some highest points of the Great Himalayan Range.
-Eight of the top fourteen highest peaks in the world les in this region.
+Eight of the top fourteen highest peaks in the world lie in this region.
 This region constitutes about 19% of the total area of Nepal.

 Pahad (900 m – 4000 m) represents the hilly areas of Nepal.
 It is the region between the high mountains and the plain flatlands in the south.
 The lower Himalayan range (1,500) and the hills beyond it make up most of this region.
 The Pahad region constitutes about 64% of the total area of Nepal.

 Terai represents the flatlands and one of the most fertile regions of Nepal.
-It is hot and humid most of the year, and the area constitutes of the inner Terai and the Chure hill portions.
+It is hot and humid most of the year, and the area consists of the inner Terai and the Chure Hill portions.
 This region is fed up with the major Himalayan Rivers from the North and is home to about half the population in Nepal.
 The Terai region constitutes about 17 % of the total area of Nepal.